-Consolidated VIEs

-Assets and Liabilities by Type of Activity
+Consolidated VIE Assets and Liabilities by Type of Activity

-1 At December 31, 2018
+At December 31, 2019

-VIE A Assets VIE Liabilities
+V IE Assets VI E Liabilities

-MABS 1 \$ 59 \$ 38
+MABS \$ 13 \$ 4

-Amounts include transactions backed by commercial mortgage loans.
-The value of assets is determined based on the fair value of the liabilities and the interests owned by the Firm in such VIEs as the fair values for the liabilities and interests owned are more observable.
+1. Amounts include transactions backed by commercial mortgage loans.
+The value of assets is determined based on the fair value of the liabilities and the interests owned by the Company in such VIEs as the fair values for the liabilities and interests owned are more observable.

 Consolidated VIE assets and liabilities are presented in the previous table after intercompany eliminations.
-All assets owned by consolidated VIEs cannot be removed unilaterally by the Company and are not generally available to the Company.
-All related liabilities issued by consolidated VIEs are nonrecourse to the Company.
+Generally, most assets owned by consolidated VIEs cannot be removed unilaterally by the Company and are not available to the Company while the related liabilities issued by consolidated VIEs are non-recourse to the Company.
 The Company accounts for the assets held by the entities in Financial instruments owned and the liabilities of the entities as Other secured financings in the consolidated statement of financial condition.

 In general, the Company's exposure to loss in consolidated VIEs is limited to losses that would be absorbed on the VIE net assets recognized in its statement of financial condition, net of amounts absorbed by third-party variable interest holders.